Lloydminster Sexual Assault Services 306.825.8255

 History of the Lloydminster Sexual Assault Response Team

-How the Sexual Assault Response Teams works
+How the Sexual Assault Response Teams works:

-- Listens with empathy, care and compassion
+- Listen with empathy, care, and compassion

 - Refers based on needs and requests

 - A SART Care Kit filled with a cozy blanket, a teddy bear, snacks, fidgets, and other resources

 - Provides clothing if necessary

 - Respects the survivor’s needs and wishes

 - Assessing safety of children and making necessary arrangements.

 - Addressing travel and/or financial barriers or concerns.

 - Implementing a safety plan for the family involved.